freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 I quickly learned not to boast of my accomplishments or my skills.
 There's a good chance a person you're talking to can code circles around you.
 But most of them would never volunteer this fact.

-There's nothing worse than confidently pulling out your laptop, showing off your code, and then having someone ask you a bunch of questions that you're wholy unprepared to answer.
+There's nothing worse than confidently pulling out your laptop, showing off your code, and then having someone ask you a bunch of questions that you're wholly unprepared to answer.

 My first few months of attending events was a humbling experience.
 But these events energized me to keep pushing forward with my skills.